ShivashishY/shiva/content/posts/blockchain-and-voting-system.md

 It is often seen that at the time of elections, people feel sorry that they are deprived of exercising their franchise because of important work coming, but now it will not happen because in India the Election Commission IIT Madras (IIT-Madras) to develop a new technology in which voters will vote even if they are in any other city or state away from their constituency.

-An Election Commission of India official said that the project is currently in the research and development stage and the aim is to develop a &#39;prototype&#39;.
+An Election Commission of India official said that the project is currently in the research and development stage and the aim is to develop a 'prototype'.
 This future initiative of the Commission is also expected to increase the voting percentage and reduce the cost of conducting elections.
 The project is currently in the research and development stage to develop a prototype.

 # Why in discussion?